-Bhindi Sabzi is an easy okra stir-fry that requires just a few simple ingredients.
-It is vegan, keto-friendly, gluten-free and can be put on the table in 30 minutes!
+Bhindi Sabzi is an easy, very simple and quick okra stir-fry that requires just 5 ingredients.
+It is vegan, keto-friendly, gluten-free and can be put on the table in 30 minutes.
+Also, read about some fail-proof tips for making non-sticky, non-slimy okra.
+No more sticky bhindi, yay!

 Some evenings, the only thing I'm willing to look at is an old, trusted recipe that requires no special effort to make.
 No mile-long ingredient list, no complex flavours and no culinary acrobatics.
 Just a simple, tasty and healthy meal that will fill my belly and leave me satiated.

-Enter bhindi sabzi.
-Bhindi or okra is a vegetable I’ve eaten a gazillion times before and I don’t tire of it.
+Enter this North Indian style bhindi sabzi or bhindi ki sabji as some people like to call it.
+Bhindi or okra is a vegetable I've eaten a gazillion times before and I don't tire of it.
 Ever.

 The reason?
 It ticks all of these boxes here.
 It's simple, it's easy to make, it's healthy and it's tasty.